GGME Butterfly Strategy

 GGME (Invesco Next Gen Media and Gaming ETF), in the Financial Services sector, (Asset Management industry), listed on AMEX.

-The Invesco Next Gen Media and Gaming ETF (Fund) is based on the STOXX World AC NexGen Media Index (Index).
-The Fund will normally invest at least 90% of its total assets in common stocks that comprise the Index.
-The Index is of securities of companies with significant exposure to technologies or products that contribute to future media through direct revenue.
-The Fund and the Index are rebalanced after the close of trading on the second Friday of March, June, September and December.
+The Invesco Next Gen Media and Gaming ETF (often called "the Fund") seeks to mirror the performance of the STOXX World AC NexGen Media Index (referred to as "the Index").
+The Fund typically allocates a minimum of 90% of its total investments to the common stocks that constitute this benchmark Index.
+The Index itself is comprised of securities from companies deeply involved in technologies or products that actively drive the future of media, generating direct revenue from these contributions.
+Both the Fund and its underlying Index undergo quarterly adjustments, with rebalancing occurring after the close of trading on the second Friday of March, June, September, and December.

 What is a butterfly on GGME?